iqbalhasandev/iqbalhasandev/README.md

 <hr/>
 <br>

 I am [**IQBAL HASAN**](https://iqbalhasan.dev).
-I am a student studying B.SC in computer science & engineering.
+I am a student studying bsc in computer science & engineering.
 I love working on various technologies in addition to my studies.
 I love coding and programming.
 I am currently working on web development for the last 3 years.
 And in addition to freelancing, I am contributing to various open source projects.
 I currently have more than 3 job experiences
 <br/>
 <br/>